spang-lab/LearnMHN/README.md

 ## Install the mhn Package

+Since the *mhn* package is largely written in [Cython](https://cython.org/), a [Cython-supported C compiler](https://cython.readthedocs.io/en/latest/src/quickstart/install.html), such as GCC or MSVC, must be installed on your device before you can install this package.
-You can install the mhn package using pip:
+If that is the case, you can simply install the *mhn* package using *pip*:

 ```bash
 pip install mhn